 7. Grow your own

 Here’s a great tip for keeping the birds in your garden well fed.
-Instead of stocking up on a constant supply of food, why not grow it naturally from the comfort of your garden?
+Instead of stocking up on a constant supply of food, why not grow it naturally in your garden?
 Not only will you be brightening up beds and borders, you’ll also be providing natural seed to the birds.
 They particularly love eating the seeds from sunflower heads but are also partial to globe thistle, teasel and rudbeckia.